 His first recruiting class at Florida, which comprised the Gators' freshman class in 2007, included two of the nation's top 30 high school players and rated among the 10 best classes in the country.
 Theis was also critical in the signing of the Gators' 2008 class, which featured four players in the national top 30, including the top overall recruit, and was named the nation's No. 1 class by PrepVolleyball.com.

 He also helped teams at each of his previous assistant coaching stops - Northwestern, Indiana and Eastern Illinois - to NCAA tournament appearances.

 Theis began his collegiate playing career at Milwaukee in 1996, but the program was discontinued after the season.
 He then served as head coach while playing for the UW-Milwaukee club team from 1997-00, and was a two-time All-Midwest 10 selection as a setter and a three-time team captain.
 In 1999-00, he also worked as a student assistant for the women's scholarship team while earning his bachelor's degree in kinesiology.

-Theis, 35, and his wife, Jenny, have two sons, Carter and Caleb.
+Theis and his wife, Jenny, have three sons, Carter, Caleb and Colby.